5 Rules For Sharing A Vacation House Happily

-Tip: We label and hang everyone’s car keys in one spot so if we need to play musical vehicles in the driveway, we don’t have to wake anyone from their holiday food coma to do it.
+Tip: We label and hang everyone’s car keys in one spot so if we need to play musical vehicles in the driveway, we don’t have to wake anyone from their vacation nap or chase them down on the beach to do it.

 How To Manage: Routines

 Shockingly, not everyone in our extended family shares all of my points of view on what time kids should go to bed, how much screen-time is way too much and whether it’s OK to eat cake for breakfast.

 I’ve accepted that big family vacations and the holidays are not the time to be a stickler for our usual house rules.
 This does get easier as kids get older and can go with the flow more.

 We do discuss some rules, let everyone have their deal breaker (no playing tag inside) and agree where we can bend a little (fine, cake for breakfast, but not everyday!)